tearlant/async-chain-demo/README.md

 ------------------------------------

-There are two fields, one to take a 'value' and one to take a 'time' (in seconds)
+In the demo, there is a simplified webfrom with two fields: one to take a 'value' and one to take a 'time' (in seconds)

 A task waits 'time' and then adds 'value' to the displayed running total.
 Clicking 'Submit Task' adds a task to the queue.
 For example, if a task is currently processing, and you submit a task